Bayesian Network Regularized Regression for Modeling Urban Crime Occurrences: Data Analysis and Results

-The outlined methodology, including the EM algorithms, is easily adapted to a negative binomial regression.
-However, we found that the additional precision parameter in the negative binomial distribution introduces too much flexibility.
-That is, using the Poisson distribution, the distribution of hot zone probabilities $\pi$ is bi-modal, with peaks near 0 and 1; see Figure~\ref{fig:pitax}.
-If we use the negative binomial distribution throughout the analysis, the distribution of $\pi$ has greater mass towards 0.5, creating ``luke warm'' zones.
-These probabilities decrease the predicted crime rates for intersections located in hot zones and exacerbate the aforementioned problem of underestimating extremely high crime counts.
+Diagnostic plots from the fitted model are in Figure~\ref{fig:diagnostics}.
+We see that the hot zone probabilities align well with the observed counts of residential burglary.
+The plot of the binned Pearson residuals (response residuals divided by the non-constant variance estimate, as typically utilized when assessing a GLM) versus the fitted values is relatively null given our dependent variable is discrete.
+Furthermore, the normal quantile plot of the Pearson residuals does not suggest a strong departure from normality; while crime data is often over-dispersed or zero-inflated, the creation of our \textit{residential} network and the hot zone indicator addresses these issues.
+However, the outlined methodology, including the EM algorithms, is easily adapted to other exponential random family distributions.
+For example, we explored utilizing the negative-binomial distribution and found that the additional precision parameter in the distribution introduces too much flexibility.
+That is, using the Poisson distribution, the distribution of hot zone probabilities is bi-modal, with peaks near 0 and 1.
+Using the negative-binomial distribution resulted in the distribution having greater mass towards 0.5, creating ``luke warm'' zones.
+This decreased the predicted crime rates for intersections located in hot zones and underestimated the occurrences of residential burglary.

-Figure~\ref{fig:pitax} summarizes the effects of wealth and income on predicted crime counts.
-Of note, we see that in the Southern and Northeast regions of Boston the wealth coefficients are highly correlated with counts of residential burglary.
-Given that these areas are not considered affluent this relationship appears curious; however, these neighborhoods have been identified as undergoing gentrification and displacement~\citep{governing}.
-Burglars may be attracted to these areas of new wealth and wish to take advantage of changing neighborhood dynamics.
-This information is beneficial to local law enforcement agencies seeking to identify and address patterns of residential burglary in the city of Boston.
-Furthermore, this knowledge may prove useful in the continued pursuit to predict accurately occurrences of crime.
+The interpretational power of our model is of primary interest.
+Figure~\ref{fig:effects} summarizes the effects, $\beta(v) = \phi^{T}_{\tau}{\theta}$, of the intercept, wealth/tax, and distance to nearest police station.
+While the exact values for each street segment are not displayed, the gradation scales allow us to identify areas of the city where the effects of each covariate are most pronounced (in this case, the coefficients have the same interpretation as in a Poisson regression).
+Individual estimates and significance levels per street segment could be evaluated by referencing the posterior distributions.